louissxu/tictactoe/README.md

 ## CSS
 The controls and zones are laid out with CSS flexbox.
 The design is responsive with minimum design size of 320px width to accommodate phones/tablets.
 The game board cells are laid out with CSS grid.

+CSS is written in SCSS and compiled to CSS using node-scss via a VS Code build script.